oroinc/documentation/user/back-office/system/frontend-menus/overview.rst

 A **commerce_top_nav** menu defines the links that appear at the top right of the page.

 .. image:: /user/img/system/frontend_menu/FrontendTopNavMenu.png
+   :alt: A sample of the commerce_top_nav in the storefront

 commerce_quick_access
 ^^^^^^^^^^^^^^^^^^^^^